-KBN's liquidity portfolio totaled NOK148 billion as of March 2020 and was principally made up of assets of strong credit quality.
-Our liquid assets to total assets ratio was 26.9% for the period.
-KBN's aim is to maintain liquid assets that would allow it to sustain operations for 12 months if funding markets become unavailable.
-However, we note that KBN does not have access to regular central bank liquidity facilities, unlike some of its peers.
-KBN's overall liquidity coverage ratio (LCR) was 417% in Q1 2020 (2019: 348%).
+KBN's liquidity portfolio totaled NOK126 billion as of September 2020 and was principally made up of assets of strong credit quality.
+Our liquid assets/total assets was 24.9% for the period.
+KBN's aim is to maintain liquid assets that would allow it to sustain operations for the next 12 months if funding markets become unavailable.
+However, KBN does not have access to regular central bank liquidity facilities, unlike some of its peers.
+KBN's overall liquidity coverage ratio was 208% in Q3 2020 (2019: 348%).